jestjs/jest/docs/Tutorial.md

 want to test or else `require('../fetchCurrentUser')` will return a mock.

-In our first test, we want to confirm that calling `fetchCurrentUser()` properly incurs a call into `$.ajax()` with the parameters we expect.
-To do this, we just call `fetchCurrentUser()` with a dummy callback function, and then simply inspect the `$.ajax` mock to verify that it was called with the correct parameters.
+In our first test, we want to confirm that calling `fetchCurrentUser()` properly invokes `$.ajax()` with the parameters we expect.
+To do this, we call `fetchCurrentUser()` with a dummy callback function, and then inspect the `$.ajax` mock to verify that it was called with the correct parameters.

 Woohoo!
 We've written our first test.
 But we're not quite done: We would still